 I’m a Second City Touring Company alumna and a double Gemini-award comedy ensemble nominee for my work on CBC TV’s The Tournament.
 I work in all areas of the business: theatre, improvisation, film & TV and in voice: commercial, animation, narration, Audiobook and video games.
 Theatre highlights include What Linda Said by Pricilla Uppal at the SummerWorks Festival in Toronto, The Glass Menagerie at The Theatre Centre, the first 3 Canadian productions of The Drowsy Chaperone and the premiere of Allana Harkin’s play Real Estate.
 Animated voice work includes recurring roles on Bob and Margaret, 6Teen and The Cat In The Hat Knows A Lot About That!
 On-camera acting credits include the CFC short film Emily & Andrew’s Grand Finale, the feature films Don't Talk To Irene, Guidance & Len And Company and the hit TV series Suits.
 I’ve been performing different versions of my fully improvised solo show Face Value (now re-branded as Soul Prints) since 2012.
 NOW Magazine named me an Artist To Watch at SummerWorks25, where I premiered Face Value: West, embodying the striking west end Toronto photography of Kate Ashby.
 Recent TV: Christmas Encore for Hallmark.
 Recent theatre: the premiere of Cottagers and Indians at Tarragon Theatre in Toronto and a development workshop of Blue by Priscila Uppal.
 Recent voice-over work: Toyota, No Frills and The Source (Commercial), the new role of “Gargong” on The Cat In The Hat Knows A Lot About That!, the Ubisoft video game Starlink: Battle For Atlas and narration for the Audiobook No Good Asking.
-Upcoming: Soul Prints at a solo theatre festival in Toronto - May 2019.
-Details TBA.
+Upcoming: Soul Prints at Catapult (Convergence Theatre) in Toronto - May 9 - 12, 2019.
+Promo Video by Cameron Marshall below.

 Photo: Pierre Gautreau